sandeepshakya2019/ISE_1_Frontend/README.md

 **For Checking Purposes**

-Since i am using free api so for free api mobile number should be in friend list of sender list in twillio so we created free account where any OTP will work
+Since I am using free API so in free API mobile number should be in the friend list of the sender in Twillio so we created a free account where any OTP will work

-**The mobile number given below can work with any OTP (Please strictly use these mobile numbers only (due to free version of Twilio api))**
+**The mobile number given below can work with any OTP (Please strictly use these mobile numbers only (due to the free version of Twilio API))**

 `mobile no 9084043946 -> Already Register and KYC Done (You can directly view all the things)`